taylorscott91/mean-lab/README.md

 ## Lab Submission

-Please submit an issue to this repo by Thursday at 9A/M with...
+Please submit an issue to this repo by Thursday at 9AM with...
 * A link to your lab repo.
-* A link to your deployed application.
+* A link to your deployed application (if you have one).
-* Any questions you would like answered by the instructor grading the lab.